 - 1.1 David Tucker Associates (DTA) has been instructed by Thorney Farm Developments to advise on the transport implications of the proposed changes to the development at 579-583 Uxbridge Road, Hayes.
-DTA previously advised on the original development proposals (LPA Reference: 72470/APP/2016/4684) for which a Transport Statement (TS) was prepared. - 1.2 The current proposals seek to modify the composition of the development, which was originally to comprise 21 flats, whereby two of the larger 3-bed flats will instead be reconfigured into two 2-bed flats and two 1-bed flats; a net increase of two flats (to 23 flats overall) albeit the individual units will be smaller.
-The total number of bedrooms remains unchanged.
+DTA previously advised on the original development proposals (LPA Reference: 72470/APP/2016/4684) for which a Transport Statement (TS) was prepared. - 1.2 The current proposals seek to modify the composition of the development, which was originally to comprise 21 flats, whereby two of the larger 3-bed flats will instead be reconfigured into two 3-bed flats and two 1-bed flats; a net increase of two flats (to 23 flats overall).
 There will be no change to the site access or overall car parking provision.
 This report therefore considers the travel demand implications of this change and the associated implications for vehicle and cycle parking.
 The site location can be seen on Figure 1. - 1.3 This TS has been prepared in accordance with the National Planning Policy Framework (NPPF) and The Guidance on Transport Assessments 2007, issued by DfT.
 The scale of the proposed development is however significantly lower than that which requires a formal assessment.
 Nevertheless, this report has been prepared to support the application. - 1.4 This report considers the transport and highways implications associated with the proposals and is structured as follows: